French Food Is Back in a Big Way

-Mainstays such as steak frites and moules frites represent but standout through technique, untraditional flavor combinations and influences from the concept’s location.
-Add French-ified American favorites like burgers and fries and the new age bistro begins to emerge.
+French food mainstays such as steak frites and moules frites standout through technique, untraditional flavor combinations and influences from the concept’s location.
+Add French inspired American favorites like burgers and fries and the new age bistro begins to emerge.

-But how is the latest reboot different from the bistros and brasseries that dominated the late ‘90s and early 2000s that were described similarly?
+But how is the latest French food reboot different from the bistro and brasserie scene that dominated the late ‘90s and early 2000s that were described similarly?
 They’ve evolved to be simpler, smarter and served with warmer, more genuine hospitality.

 photo by Frank Lawler: Petit Trois Chef-owner Ludo LeFebvre

-Ludo Lefebvre, the Los Angeles-based French chef who leaves a trail of gushing dining critics with each new concept, laughs at the suggestion that his casual 22-seat bar-bistro, Petit Trois, is defining new nouvelle cuisine.
+Ludo Lefebvre, the Los Angeles-based French chef who leaves a trail of gushing dining critics with each new concept, laughs at the suggestion that his casual 22-seat bar and bistro, Petit Trois, is defining new nouvelle cuisine.

 “It’s just an omelet, but you have to be gentle with it,” he says.
 “You have to take your time.”